Praxis: A Writing Center Journal • Vol 20, No 2 (2023)

 Jen also found the emotional support of the group essential as she navigated difficult experiences.
 Collaboration and coalition building are part of Jen’s ethos, not only as a teacher but also as a human, and as we moved towards our initial ending date of summer, Jen found herself lamenting the loss of the collaborative and supportive space, the invaluable resources of the group, and the dedicated time to do the work.
 This writing enclave meant that she could pose questions and dilemmas to the group with minimal contextualization since they were in similar roles, thus saving time and energy.
 The group kept Jen from feeling lonely and demonstrates how groups like this support members who may be frustrated with the institutional gatekeeping both at the local level and the larger field of education in general.

 Like Kara and Jen, social support also fostered a sense of well-being and camaraderie for Julia.
 Ever since she first became involved with writing centers, she has always felt more “at home” with other WCPs than with scholars in adjacent fields, even as she has some amazing collaborative and supportive colleagues in RWS at her institution.
-Attending writing center conferences and working on research collaborations with writing center colleagues from other institutions has always been important and sustaining, but due to COVID’s impact, conferences were a no-go and many of her cross-institutional collaborations stopped.
+Attending writing center conferences and working on research collaborations with writing center colleagues from other institutions has always been important and sustaining, but due to COVID’s impact, conferences were a no-go and many of her cross institutional collaborations stopped.
 The Write Club thus came at an important time for maintaining important connections with other writing center colleagues and keeping motivated to maintain a writing agenda.

 Erin also noted social support as important to her.
 She feels lucky to be working at a small campus with incredibly supportive colleagues and a fellow RWS scholar to share ideas and commiserate with but having this writing group gave her a level of support in the field that she had lacked since graduate school.
 Formerly, she was surrounded by other campus writing center practitioners and administrators.
 Since finishing grad school, however, she has only had steady contact with one other director (a friend from graduate school who lives relatively close), and this became worse as COVID impacted conference attendance and the ability to keep up her network of contacts.
 The formation and longevity of this writing group filled a valuable space to help her feel more connected to the field and more invigorated to take on new research projects.
 The group ultimately provided a renewed sense of belonging.

 In short, explicitly spending time on social support during our Write Club helped us reimagine what scholarly productivity can look like.
 Without social support, the writing would have been harder and the work would have been less meaningful and more isolating.
 As WCPs whose scholarly work includes publications, teaching, administration, and service, social connection led to useful conversations that informed all the areas of our work.
 Time spent on social support during our designated meeting time was not time away from writing but time spent in service of writing.
 This realization was crucial for us, especially during COVID when so much of our working lives moved online and the casual connections possible in a physical working environment were almost completely lost.
+In conclusion, because we are all WCPs who understand the value of writing center work, we recognize and value a broad range of what counts as scholarship.
+We share an understanding of the inherent value of writing center work and have been able to help each other develop professionally through mentoring, encouragement, and social support.
+All in all, this writing group helped us redefine scholarly productivity and to more fully integrate the work we are already doing with our research and writing goals.

 Discussion